ScoopInstaller/Scoop/.github/CONTRIBUTING.md

 See [Decompress module](https://github.com/lukesampson/scoop/blob/1caaed8f3d51d141c6cafe7dc690b7dc08802702/lib/decompress.ps1) for specific example.

-### General code sins to avoid and restricitons to follow
+### General code sins to avoid and restrictions to follow

-There are few misdemeanors that often show up in pull-requests and code base.
+Few misdemeanors often show up in pull-requests and codebase.
-Keep source code more tidier and cleaner with following best practice.
+Keep source code tidier and cleaner with following best practices.

 - Commits/pull-requests naming have to follow [Conventional Commits Specification][commits]
 - [Cmdlet aliases](https://github.com/PowerShell/PSScriptAnalyzer/blob/master/RuleDocumentation/AvoidUsingCmdletAliases.md) usage
     - Never use aliases
-    - Aliases are usefull only in interactive (terminal) usage
+    - Aliases are useful only in interactive (terminal) usage
-    - Code readibility is significantly lowered
+    - Code readability is significantly lowered
-    - Also aliases could be different in different workspaces / system versions
+    - Also, aliases could be different in different workspaces/system versions
 - Short format of function parameters
-    - Powershell allows you to use short version of parameters
+    - Powershell allows you to use a short version of parameters
         - Instead of `Write-Host -ForegroundColor Yellow` you can use `Write-Host -f Yellow`
-        - This should be avoided due to compatibility with newer versions of powershell / functions
+        - This should be avoided due to compatibility with newer versions of PowerShell / functions
-    - When there are parameters with same starting characters it will lead to `Ambiguous` parameter error (`gci -p` for example)
+    - When there are parameters with the same starting characters, it leads to `Ambiguous` parameter error (`gci -p` for example)
-- Do not return data from function without `return` statement
+- Do not return data from a function without `return` statement
     - Powershell allow to "return" data from function with simply putting it into pipeline, but should not be used in scripts
     - Instead of `function Alfa { "Help" }` use `function Alfa { return 'Help' }`
 - Use [singular nouns in function/parameters names](https://github.com/PowerShell/PSScriptAnalyzer/blob/master/RuleDocumentation/UseSingularNouns.md)